An introduction to Galton-Watson trees and their local limits: Local limits of Bienaym e-Galton-Watson trees

-The next lemma due to Minami \cite{m:nvgdgwt} gives a one-to-one correspondence between the leaves of a finite tree $\bt$ and the nodes of a tree $\bt_ {\{0\}}$.
+The next lemma due to Minami \cite{m:nvgdgwt} gives a bijection between the leaves of a finite tree $\bt$ and the nodes of a tree $\bt_ {\{0\}}$.
 Its proof is given at the end of this section.